Important Information for F-1 Visa Students

 Click here to locate the Academic Reduced Course Load Request Form for Medical Reasons.

-Once you have completed the form and have the letter from the doctor, please submit this documentation directly to Lissa Small for approval.
+Once you have completed the form and have the letter from the doctor, please submit this documentation directly to the IEP Office for approval.

 Traveling: Do I need to tell anyone that I am traveling?